 Dillon is the father of two sons.
 Once upon a time, he was successfully framed in a custody case.

 Dillon lives in Washington, D.C.
-He hikes, jogs, swims, works out, and travels.
-He is a student of international affairs and psychology; an amateur linguist and musician; and a member of Stop TB and the American Association for the Advancement of Science.
+He hikes, jogs, swims, and works out.
+He is a student of international affairs and psychology; an amateur linguist and musician; and a member of the American Association for the Advancement of Science.